dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0101.md

 Although Electron is relatively young, it has managed to accumulate a number of useful APIs and features for building desktop apps:

- Creating multiple application windows with ease, each with its own JavaScript context  Integrating with desktop OS features through the shell and screen APIs  Tracking the power status of the computer  Blocking the OS from going into power-saving mode (useful for presentation
+1 Creating multiple application windows with ease, each with its own JavaScript context.

+2 Integrating with desktop OS features through the shell and screen APIs.

+3 Tracking the power status of the computer.

+4 Blocking the OS from going into power-saving mode (useful for presentation apps).

+5 Creating tray apps.

-apps)  Creating tray apps  Creating menus and menu items  Adding global keyboard shortcuts to the app  Updating the app's code automatically through app updates  Reporting crashes
+6 Creating menus and menu items.

+7 Adding global keyboard shortcuts to the app.

+8 Updating the app's code automatically through app updates.

+9 Reporting crashes.

+10 Customizing Dock menu items.

+11 Operating system notifications.

- Customizing Dock menu items  Operating system notifications  Creating setup installers for your app
+12 Creating setup installers for your app.

 As you can see, a lot of features are on offer, and that isn't an exhaustive list of all of the framework's features.
 In particular, the crash-reporting feature is unique to Electron — there's currently no equivalent to it in NW.js.
 Electron has also recently come up with dedicated tools for app testing and debugging, called Spectron and Devtron, covered in later chapters.